nicolaedrabcinski/metapathpredict/README.md

 ## Usage

 There are three main parts of the project: preparing the dataset, training models, and obtaining predictions.
 These parts are located in the workflow folder.
 You don't have to run them manually.
-Everything is configured in the bash script named scripts/run.sh.
+Everything is configured in the bash script named 'run.sh'.

 ## Configuration